History of South Africa in only 4000 words

 - The unemployment rate has risen to one of the highest in the world.

-- Crime, anarchy and violent protests by the youth, such as the south-african-student-protest-decolonization-race-and-class, the feesmustfall-campaign, and stop corruption, are now the order of the day.
+- Crime, anarchy and violent protests by the youth, such as the South African Student Protest, the FeesMustFall Campaign, and Stop Corruption, which are now the order of the day.

 All citizens of South Africa can only hope that the plead in South Africa's National Anthem, - ‘Lord bless our nation, stop wars and sufferings, save it, save our nation!' - realizes rather sooner than later.